Millions of Americans’ personal data exposed in global hack

 There is no sign that the hackers have sold or released data stolen from the Louisiana Office of Motor Vehicles, and the hackers have not contacted the state government, the office of Louisiana Gov. John Bel Edwards said in a statement.

-On Thursday, the US Cybersecurity and Infrastructure Security Agency revealed to CNN that several US federal government agencies have been hit.
+On Thursday, the US Cybersecurity and Infrastructure Security Agency revealed that several US federal government agencies have been hit.

 Clop, the ransomware gang allegedly responsible, is known to demand multimillion-dollar ransoms.
 But no ransom demands have been made of federal agencies, the senior official told reporters in a background briefing.